This is a guest post from Konstantin Gerasimov at Goivvy, LLC.

 2. Establish your email goals

-Behind every email campaign, there has to be a purpose, and a Magento email marketing campaign is no exception.
+Behind every email campaign, there has to be a purpose, and an email marketing campaign is no exception.

 Think about what defines a successful campaign for your store.
 Some metrics to look at might include: